 Form container

-- subscribe to a newsletter,
+- subscribing to a newsletter,

-- update their profile information, or
+- updating profile information, or

 Add a form container